joseeden/All-Things-Docker-and-Kubernetes/lab55_EKS_Kubernetes_Dashboard/README.md

 ## Deploy the Kubernetes Dashboard

 For the rest of this lab, we are using Kubernetes **version 1.23**.
-You might be using a different one so make sure to check the [Kubernetes dashboard releases](https://github.com/kubernetes/dashboard/releases?page=1) and search for *Compatibility* table which shows the Kubernetes version that the particular release is compatible with.
+You might be using a different one so make sure to check the [Kubernetes dashboard releases](https://github.com/kubernetes/dashboard/releases?page=1) and search for the *Compatibility* table which shows the Kubernetes version that the particular release is compatible with.

-As an example, we can't use the dashboard version 2.6.1 because it may have compatibility issues with Kubernetes version 1.22.
+As an example, we can't use the dashboard version 2.6.1 because it may have compatibility issues with Kubernetes version 1.23.

 <p align=center>
 <img width=800 src="../Images/lab55kbversioncompatibility.png">